zwd444456/CSLREprotocol/README.md

 We ensure that the performance of sharding is not limited by the lack of transactions proposed by the client.

 QUICK START
+1. `go mod download`
+2. `/quicktest.sh`

-1. In the corresponding file name, for example, nomal2PC.
+3. In the corresponding file name, for example, nomal2PC.
 Start by opening the nomal2pc.go file in the appropriate folder.
    Execute the file.
-You can see the execution, and the file is recorded as a file, adjusting the parameter values in config/globals.go.
+You can see the execution, and the file is recorded as a file, adjusting the parameter values in `config/globals.go`.
    Other procedures are executed similarly.
-2. In the config/globals.
-Adjust the Delay go, Round, Node, ShardNumber, GlobalPayload.
+4. In the `config/globals`.
+Adjust the **Delay , Round, Node, ShardNumber, GlobalPayload**.
    They represent the maximum round trip delay per round, the number of transaction rounds, the number of nodes in the shard, the number of shards, and the transaction size.
    (Note: shardNumber is a new content and can only be controlled as 3-7) It cannot be added.
-3. You can view all data records under the Dataforexpreiment/ file.
+5. You can view all data records under the `/Dataforexpreiment/` file.
 The folder names named after different protocols.
    For example, 400T4N100D100R.txt under normal2PC/ represents the transaction size of 400, the maximum round-trip delay of 4,100 members per shard, and the result of 100 rounds of transactions.
 Others are similar.